FuryanRasta/peyote/tutorials/02_swapper.md

 ## Make a Swap

 Before performing a swap, we can query the current returns for swapping the tokens.
-Say we want to swap `10res` to `rez`, we can perform the query `bondscli q bonds swap-return demo 10res rez`, which gives:
+Say we want to swap `10res` to `rez`, we can perform the query `peycli q peyote swap-return demo 10res rez`, which gives:

 ```bash
 {